 When you work from home, you may feel like your work isn’t recognized or celebrated.
 Prevent that from happening by designating rewards for yourself: a massage, a warm cup of tea, a private dance party for yourself, a cookie.
 Figure out what makes you feel good to celebrate the small wins throughout the day and then take the time to partake in them!
 Because wins feel good and you work from home, so go ahead!
 Toss that hair, dance that dance, eat that cookie, drink that tea!

 Flexibility is the absolute best attribute of working from home and finding the structure within the flexibility will help make you more efficient, more focused, more productive, and leave you motivated.
 Work can be done anywhere, and when you work from home, you see how wonderful the flexibility can be but you can also see how blurry that space between work and home life can get.
-Following those guidelines will help you establish a space, a zone, and a timeframe that works for you and for your work flow.
+Following these guidelines will help you establish a space, a zone, and a timeframe that works for you and for your workflow.